 If either the MathJax or the TeX notation filters are enabled (in Administration > Site administration > Plugins > Filters > Manage filters) then an equation editor button is provided in the toolbar for launching the equation editor.

 The administrator can specify which plugins to display and in which order from Administration > Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings.

 The toolbar is split into groups of related buttons.
 The format for the config setting is:

 groupname1 = button1, button2, button3 groupname2 = button1, button2, button3

 The group names on the left have no effect on how the toolbar works; they just need to be different for each button (and no spaces please).
 The list of buttons says which button goes in which group and in what order.
 The exact word to insert here for each button is listed in the "Toolbar config" column above.

 The reason there are names for the groups is that it helps to make you think about how to group the buttons sensibly and not just stick new buttons in random locations.
 Ie. all the buttons in the "files" group interact with the file picker in some way

-Extra plugins (for example the contributed plugin 'Font color') may be added (once installed) by typing the toolbarconfig term into the toolbar config table.
+Extra plugins from the list (for example 'Font color' or 'Emoticon') may be added by typing the toolbarconfig term into the toolbar config table.

 Here for example are the available colours when 'fontcolor' is added: